-I may be over 60, retired and a Canadian, but that doesn’t mean I willingly cause an international incident!
-No way I’m going to be in the spotlight, even if life is pushing me in a peculiar direction.
+I may be over 60, retired and a Canadian, but that doesn’t mean I would willingly cause an international incident!
+No way I’m going to be in the spotlight, even if life is pushing me in that peculiar direction.
 My little story of how I avoided a serious situation tells use all, that we have to take control of our travels.
 We need to take responsbility for ourselves to ensure we come out of them safe and sound.

 Flying to Ottawa

 I was traveling from my home on Koh Lanta in southern Thailand, to Ottawa, my other home in Canada.
 It was a last minute trip for a family event, and I’d purchased my ticket a few days prior.
 I’ve been traveling back and forth a few times a year for over 10 years and source my ticket online.
 My criteria for ticket is price of course, but also travel time.
-This trip can be anywhere from 24 to 50+ hours depending on connects and layovers.
+This trip can be anywhere from 24 to 50+ hours depending on connections and layovers.

 Over the years I’ve done it all with long layover in London, Hong Kong and Singapore.
 I explore the city, meet friends and have a welcome break from 2 long haul and up to 3 short haul flights.
 The ticket I purchased for this trip was a few hundred US$ more than I wanted to spend, but the travel time was just over 24 hours.

 My flight was for 1:30 am at the Phuket airport, about a 4 hour drive from my home on Koh Lanta.
 I’d arranged a car/drive to pick me up at 7 pm the night before which would get me to the airport around 11 pm, more than enough time to check in.
 All went with the drive, even though it poured rain most of the way and we had a long wait for the car ferry off Koh Lanta to the mainland.
 At the airport I loaded my ‘hockey bag’ onto a cart and away I went to check in.